cyrusmaher/cyrusmaher.github.io/_posts/blog/2014-7-15-leap-from-academia.md

 tags: [sample post, code, highlighting]
 comments: true
 ---
 Many bloggers have written vividly about the bittersweet process of leaving academia.
 Yet, the stories are strikingly similar.
 At a certain point, the pressure, the uncertainty, the long hours, the low-ish wages, and the endless moving from city to city simply become cumulatively unsustainable.
 One comes to realize that most of these circumstances do not recede if one beats the odds and lands a junior faculty position.
-One recognizes that, for better or for worse, this is the deal.
-Take it or leave it.
+For better or for worse, this is the deal.
+Do you like it or not?

 #### Thinking about leaving
+Personally, I feel...worn down by the whole process.
 I once overheard an undergraduate researcher ask a junior faculty member about getting into academic science.
 His reply was simple, "If you can imagine yourself doing anything else, go do that."
-At the time I felt his advice to be overly pessimistic.
-Now, I have to say that I agree with him, so I'm going to go do something else.
+At the time I felt his advice to be a bit harsh.
+Now, I have to say that I get where he was coming from.
+So I'm going to go do something else.
 Similar to Lenny Teytelman's [experience of leaving academia](http://anothersb.blogspot.com/2014/02/goodbye-academia.html), "I feel liberated and happy, and this is a very bad sign for the future of life sciences in the United States."
-I'll table this last part for another day, though :)
+Given how far this last part is from my locus of control, however, I'm focusing mostly on the "liberated and happy" part :)

 #### The data behind the decision